Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-core/README.md

 Please note that event will be raised only if valid [Files](https://developer.mozilla.org/en-US/docs/Web/API/File) were dropped onto the decorated element.

-The `upload-files` event is cancellable, so you can stop propagation of the drop event to uppper levels in case it has been already handled by your code:
+The `upload-files` event is cancellable, so you can stop propagation of the drop event to upper levels in case it has been already handled by your code:

 ```ts
 onUploadFiles(e: CustomEvent) {